frankjentsch/dbtab-down-and-upload/README.md

 1. Click the mass-activation icon (<em>Activate inactive ABAP development objects</em>) in the toolbar.
 2. In the dialog that appears, select all development objects in the transport request (that you created for the utility installation) and choose `Activate`.

+To setup the required authorizations for testing in the development system:
+1. Please open the http service `ZDBTAB_DOWNLOAD` in the editor and press the button `Publish Locally`.
+2. Please open the http service `ZDBTAB_UPLOAD` in the editor and press the button `Publish Locally`.

 To test the utility in the development system:
 1. At this point in time, the utility can be tested.
-Please open the respective http service in the editor.
+Please open the respective http service `ZDBTAB_DOWNLOAD` / `ZDBTAB_UPLOAD` in the editor.
 2. Press the `URL` link to open the browser with download or upload feature.

-To create the actual objects for the Identity and Access Management (IAM):
-1. Right-click on the package `ZDBTAB_DOWN_AND_UPLOAD` in the project explorer.
-Click `New` > `Other ABAP Repository Object`, start typing `iam` and select the object type `IAM App`.
-Create the first IAM App by entering Name `ZDBTAB_DOWNLOAD`, Description `Download Table Data`, Application Type `External App`.
-Navigate to tab `Services` and add `ZDBTAB_DOWNLOAD` of service type `HTTP Service`.
-Navigate to tab `Authorizations` and add the authorization object `S_APPL_LOG` with following authorization field values: ACTVT `Display`, ALG_OBJECT `ZDBTAB_DOWN_AND_UPLO`, ALG_SUBOBJ `DOWNLOAD`.
-Activate the IAM App.
-Press the button `Publish Locally`.
-2. Repeat these steps for a second IAM App with Name `ZDBTAB_UPLOAD`, Description `Upload Table Data`, Application Type `External App`.
-Navigate to tab `Services` and add `ZDBTAB_UPLOAD` of type `HTTP`.
-Navigate to tab `Authorizations` and add the authorization object `S_APPL_LOG` with following authorization field values: ACTVT `Display`, ALG_OBJECT `ZDBTAB_DOWN_AND_UPLO`, ALG_SUBOBJ `UPLOAD`.
-Activate the IAM App.
-Press the button `Publish Locally`.
-3. Right-click on the package `ZDBTAB_DOWN_AND_UPLOAD` in the project explorer.
-Click `New` > `Other ABAP Repository Object`, start typing `business` and select the object type `Business Catalog`.
-Create the first Business Catalog by entering Name `ZDBTAB_DOWNLOAD`, Description `Download Table Data`.
-Navigate to tab `Apps` and add IAM App `ZDBTAB_DOWNLOAD`.
-Activate the Business Catalog.
-Press the button `Publish Locally`.
-4. Repeat these steps for a second Business Catalog with Name `ZDBTAB_UPLOAD`, Description `Upload Table Data`.
-Navigate to tab `Apps` and add IAM App `ZDBTAB_UPLOAD`.
-Activate the Business Catalog.
-Press the button `Publish Locally`.

 To transport the finally completed utility:
 1. Release the task and transport via ADT view `Transport Organizer`.
-As a result of this release, the developed object of that software component are written into a hidden Git repository.
+As a result of this release, the developed objects of that software component are written into a hidden Git repository.
 2. Import the utility in a subsequent system: Open the Administrator's Fiori Launchpad of the subsequent system and start the app **Maintain Software Components**.
 Press the button *Clone* which imports all the released objects into the subsequent system.

 To setup the authorization in a subsequent system: